ShruthiRamu/SearchEngine/README.md

 # SearchEngine
-A large-scale search engine for a text-based dataset.
+A large-scale search engine for a text-based dataset using positional inverted indexing and ranked retrievals.